 Colon & Rectal Surgery, General Surgery

-Crohn's disease, Rectal prolapse, Anal fissures, Anal fistula, Anal pain, colon and rectal polyps, colon cancer, Rectal cancer, Anal cancer, Hemorrhoids
+Crohn's disease, Rectal prolapse, Anal fissures, Anal fistula, Anal pain, colon and rectal polyps, colon cancer, rectal cancer, Diverticulitis, Hemorrhoids

 Dr. Joseph C. Carmichael is a board-certified UCI Health colorectal surgeon who specializes in laparoscopic and robot-assisted surgical approaches to treating diseases of the colon and rectum.